-- a.
-If the land plot previously provided to persons for fixed-term (temporary) use is occupied by building and structures, including incomplete construction, owned by these persons; - b.
-If the land plot was put up for auction twice but was not leased out; - c.
-If the land plot adjoins (borders) part of a building or structure owned by these persons and is needed for construction of an entrance to, improvement or extension of the said objects, provided that the said land plot cannot be formed as a standalone unit of real estate and the transfer of rights over such land plot to third persons may entail violation of rights of owners of these building or structure; - d.
-If the land plot adjoins (borders) part of a building or structure or is close to it, and is needed for setting up and maintaining parking lots, when the transfer of rights over such land plot to third persons may entail violation of rights of owners of these buildings or structures.
+- 1. If the land plot previously provided to persons for fixed-term (temporary) use is occupied by building and structures, including incomplete construction, owned by these persons; - 2.
+If the land plot was put up for auction twice but was not leased out; - 3.
+If the land plot adjoins (borders) part of a building or structure owned by these persons and is needed for construction of an entrance to, improvement or extension of the said objects, provided that the said land plot cannot be formed as a standalone unit of real estate and the transfer of rights over such land plot to third persons may entail violation of rights of owners of these building or structure; - 4.
+If the land plot adjoins (borders) part of a building or structure or is close to it, and is needed for setting up and maintaining parking lots, when the transfer of rights over such land plot to third persons may entail violation of rights of owners of these buildings or structures; - 5.
+If the land plot is provided for fixed-term (temporary) use for the purpose of implementing the projects for construction of socially significant facilities (buildings and premises of school, pre-school, sports and healthcare facilities): - 6.
+If the land plot is provided for fixed-term (temporary) use for the construction of social facilities (parks, road transport infrastructure) and industrial facilities with mandatory gratuitous transfer of the constructed buildings and structures into municipal ownership and return of the provided land plot; - 7.
+If the land plot is provided for fixed-term (temporary) use to an investor on the condition that it will make investments in the development of local infrastructure under an investment agreement concluded by the Cabinet of Ministers of the Kyrgyz Republic.

 Based on the auction or direct sales protocol, the parties execute the land purchase and sale agreement or the land lease agreement.
 The agreement must be registered with the local registration authority and does not require notarization.